alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 according to the [international standard atmosphere](https://www.engineeringtoolbox.com/international-standard-atmosphere-d_985.html), at 500 m high air density has gone down almost 5%, and around 9% at 1000 m (3300 feet).
-So if you live in the mountains (or in the Spanish _meseta_) then you may have to lighten your dirigibles a bit more.
+So if you live in the mountains (or in the high plains) then you may have to lighten your dirigibles a bit more.

-In Madrid where I live (657 m) [at 20 C](https://www.omnicalculator.com/physics/air-pressure-at-altitude) [air density](https://www.omnicalculator.com/physics/air-density) is approx 1.12 kg/m³,
+In Madrid where I live (657 m) [at 20 C](https://www.omnicalculator.com/physics/air-pressure-at-altitude) [air density](https://www.omnicalculator.com/physics/air-density) is approx 1.12 kg/m³ at 20 C,
 so the prototype would have to weigh 148 grams.
 Should temperature go to 40 C (as it regularly does every summer) then density falls to 1.045 kg/m³ and model weight plummets to 137 g.
-We would have to shed 11 additional grams.
+We would have to shed 13 additional grams.

 Even a bit of humidity will make air lighter.
 Yes, airships are really sensitive to atmospheric conditions.